-St. Andrew’s held its Upper School Honors Assembly on Thursday morning to recognize the achievements of the Class of 2019.
-Awards were handed out for excellence in academics, arts, athletics, leadership, diversity, and dedication to community service.
-Three juniors, one sophomore and one freshman also received awards.
+St. Andrew’s held its Senior Awards Assembly on Thursday morning recognizing the achievements of the Class of 2021.
+Awards were handed out for excellence in academics, arts, athletics, leadership, and equity and inclusion.

-St. Andrew’s hosted the 22nd Annual Oral History Night on Tuesday evening, a celebration of a year-long project by members of the junior class.
-The St. Andrew’s Oral History Project is the largest pre-collegiate collection of oral histories in North America, and with the addition of 65 new primary source interviews on Tuesday, it now sits at a robust 1,340.
+The St. Andrew’s Oral History Project is the largest pre-collegiate collection of oral histories in North America, and with the addition of 86 new primary source interviews, it now exceeds 1,500.
+Click here to learn more about the interviews.

 Walker Borgmann ’22 has always been curious about technology, especially the intricacies of video production.
 When he arrived at St. Andrew’s as a seventh grader, he took that curiosity and ran with it.